facebook/docusaurus/website/docs/docusaurus-core.md

 ---
 id: docusaurus-core
-title: Docusaurus API
+title: Docusaurus Core API
 ---

 Docusaurus provides some API on client that can be helpful when building your site.

 ## `<Head />`

 This reusable React component will manage all of your changes to the document head.
-It takes plain HTML tags and outputs plain HTML tags.
-It's dead simple, and React beginner friendly.
-It is a wrapper of [React Helmet](https://github.com/nfl/react-helmet).
+It takes plain HTML tags and outputs plain HTML tags and is beginner-friendly.
+It is a wrapper around [React Helmet](https://github.com/nfl/react-helmet).

 Usage Example: